nodef/extra-marked/README.md

 $MARKED_HEADERPREFIX # set string to prefix the id attribute when emitting headings
 $MARKED_LANGPREFIX   # set string to prefix the className in a <code> block. useful for syntax highlighting (language-)
 $MARKED_MANGLE       # enable escaping autolinked email address with HTML character references (1)
-$MARKED_PEDANTIC     # enable conform to the original markdown.pl as much as possible. dont fix original markdown bugs or behavior. turns off and overrides gfm.
-(0)
+$MARKED_PEDANTIC     # enable conform to the original markdown.pl as much as possible. dont fix original markdown bugs or behavior. turns off and overrides gfm (0)
 $MARKED_SANITIZE     # enable sanitizing the HTML passed into markdownString with the sanitizer function (0)
 $MARKED_SILENT       # enable silent parsing (0)
 $MARKED_SMARTLISTS   # enable using smarter list behavior than those found in markdown.pl (0)
+$MARKED_SMARTYPANTS  # enable using "smart" typographic punctuation for things like quotes and dashes (0)
 $MARKED_TABLES       # enable using GFM tables extension, when gfm is also enabled (1)
 $MARKED_XHTML        # enable emitting self-closing HTML tags for void elements (<br/>, <img/>, etc.) with a "/" as required by XHTML (0)
 $MARKED_VIEW_CODE         # set code color (yellow)